“Designer family hotel perched on the lower Algarve, with gorgeous sea views and an endless beach”

 Remember baby and child equipment may be limited or need pre-booking

 There's a fully-staffed creche plus various clubs for kids of all ages: the Creche (ages 6-24 months), the Kids' Club (2-4), Fox Club (5-8), Explorers Club (9-12) and Adventure Club (12-16).
-Entrance to the first two, for the youngest children, is included in the rates during the winter months.
+Entrance to the first 2, for the youngest children, is included in the rates during the winter months.
 The last 3 are only open in school holidays, including half terms; and most are divided into 2 sessions, morning or afternoon - (see Rates for an idea of costs.

 There's also the Blue Room: a video-game room and playspace for children aged 8 and above.
-The new M Bar is great for kids and adults alike.
-Adults will love the chilled vibe, cider and live music, while the kids will be thrilled by the 1970s VW camper van booth, dedicated kids bar with games area, and the adjacent outdoor protected play area.
+The M Bar is great for kids and adults alike.
+Adults will love the chilled vibe, cocktails and live music, while the kids will be thrilled by the 1970s VW camper van booth, kids bar with games area, and the adjacent outdoor protected play area.
 And in the evenings (6-9pm M-F), drop your children off at the Kids Club for the Party Zone which offers fun and games including a mini-disco, dinner at Os Gambozinos restaurant and dressing up for 4-8 year olds, so parents can dine a deux.

 Kids Activities on site:

 - 4 swimming pools (all unfenced) including one with water toys

 - Finisterra Spa offers baby massage, plus dedicated treatments for children and teenagers

 - Children's cartoons/animated films in the Village Square in summer months